Troy Trojans: Basketball

+The Troy University men's basketball team was under the direction of head coach Don Maestri for 31 years until his retirement in 2013.
+Coach Maestri is the winningest coach in school history, with exactly 500 career wins, and he has won numerous conference coach-of-the-year awards during his tenure at Troy University.
+The program has won 11 conference championships in basketball, with six of them coming in the Division I era.
+On January 12, 1992, Troy defeated DeVry University of Atlanta by the score of 258–141 (or 253–141, according to some journalists).
+This is the highest-scoring game in NCAA basketball history and Troy State's score of 258 is the highest score in NCAA basketball history.
+The Trojans competed in the 2003 NCAA Tournament in Nashville against Xavier University after winning the Atlantic Sun Conference title.

 The Troy University men's basketball team is currently under the direction of head coach Scott Cross.
 Don Maestri is currently the winningest coach in Troy University history.

 The Trojans' last NCAA Tournament appearance was in the 2003 NCAA Men's Division I Basketball Tournament as a 14 seed after winning the 2003 Atlantic Sun Conference tournament.
 The Trojans faced 3-seed Xavier in the first round, but the Trojans lost 71–59.
 They finished the 2003 season with a 26-6 overall record.
 In their most recent post-season appearance in 2010, the Trojans won the Sun Belt Conference regular-season title but lost in the conference tournament final.
 Because of this, Troy made its way back to the NIT for the second time since 2004, falling to Ole Miss in the first round.
+In 2004, Troy was an NIT participant in a match-up against Niagara University.
+In 2008, coach Maestri was inducted into the Wiregrass Sports Hall of Fame at a ceremony in Dothan, Alabama.
+In 2009, the Trojans finished 3rd place in the Sun Belt Conference and competed in the CBI against College of Charleston.
+After winning the Sun Belt regular-season title in 2010, the Trojans would be invited to play in the NIT once again against Ole Miss.
+Maestri is a member of the Troy University Sports Hall of Fame.

 The Trojan basketball team is recognized in recent Division I Basketball history for leading the nation in three-pointers from 2004 to 2006, making 1068 three-pointers over the course of 89 games (11.66 per game) during those three seasons.
 Troy's biggest claim to fame, however, is their game against DeVry Institute of Atlanta on January 12, 1992 when the Trojans came out victorious by the NCAA-record score of 258–141.
 This is currently the highest scoring game in NCAA basketball history.